-Blephex at The Eye Doctors in Tampa and New Port Richey, FL
+Blephex at True Eye Experts in Tampa and New Port Richey, FL

-.
+True Eye Experts of New Tampa and Trinity are now offering Blephex for dry eye treatment.
 Dr. Teske refers to this BlephEx as a” truly revolutionary treatment that goes straight to the source of the problem”.
 BlephEx has the potential power to positively affect your eye health as well as save you a ton of money.
-If you’ve ever suffered from conditions such as dry eyes, MGD or had problems with contact lens intolerance, then your eyes are in for a life-changing treat!
+If you’ve ever suffered from conditions such as dry eyes, MGD, or had problems with contact lens intolerance, then your eyes are in for a life-changing treat!

 What is Blephex?